Cornelia Oberlander: Early life and education

-Higher education and later life

-In 1944 Oberlander was awarded a BA degree from Smith College and, in 1947, she was among the first class of women awarded degrees in landscape architecture by Harvard.
-In her interview with Jenny Hall she stated, "When I went to Smith, women who wanted to become landscape architects went to the Cambridge School, a part of Harvard University, because at that time, women could not attend Harvard.
-But with the war that changed, and in 1943 I was one of the very first women to be admitted to the Harvard Graduate School of Design."
-She met her future husband, Peter Oberlander at a class picnic.
-Born in Vienna, he also had fled with his family from the Nazis in 1938.
-He was awarded a Ph.D. in regional planning from Harvard.

-Oberlander began work with Louis Kahn and Oscar Stonorov in Philadelphia and then with landscape architect Dan Kiley in Vermont.
-She married her husband in 1953.
-They moved to Vancouver and had three children.
-Her husband's professional career was as an architect and as Canada's first professor of Urban and Regional Planning.

-She founded a small landscape architecture firm in Vancouver.
+Career

+In 1950, Oberlander was hired as a community planner with the Citizen's Council on City Planning in Philadelphia.
+From 1951 to 1953, she worked for architects Louis Kahn and Oscar Stonorov, and landscape architect Dan Kiley, in Philadelphia where, for the Mill Creek Public Housing Project, she designed her first playground.
+She worked for in Vermont then, in Vancouver, founded her own firm, Cornelia Hahn Oberlander Landscape Architects.
 Oberlander then became interested in the modern art movement led by B. C. Binning and Ned Pratt, which combined art and architecture to address the connections between urbanism and surrounding natural settings.

-The early years of Oberlander's independent practice were dedicated to designing landscapes for low-income housing projects and playgrounds, the most famous of which is the Canadian Government Pavilion, Children's Creative Centre and play area for Expo 67 in Montreal.
-Her first playground, for a 1951 public housing project for architect Louis Kahn, included a vegetable garden and a fruit tree.
-For public housing in Maclean Park, she designed a playground.
-On Skeena Terrace, on the Lougheed Highway, she included vegetable gardens.
+While she completed many private gardens, the early years of Oberlander's practice were mostly dedicated to designing playgrounds and landscapes for low-income housing projects; over the course of her career, she designed 70 playgrounds in Canada, including the Canadian Pavilion's Children's Creative Centre at Expo 67 in Montreal.
+All of her playgrounds had vegetable gardens and picnic areas; in the case of Vancouver's Skeena Terrace, she included play sculptures of her own design.
+Throughout her career, she conducted significant research into pediatry and pedagogy, and children's interests and activities, and urged city planners and developers to recognize playgrounds as important sites for childhood development and to include them in new construction.
+She emphasized the social benefits generated by free play and independent discovery, and provided practical proposals for the formulation of new playgrounds.
+In 1974, she was a member of the National Task Force on Children's Play established by the Canadian Council of Child and Youth Advocates.
+In 2022, her research was gathered into the Concordia University publication Cornelia Hahn Oberlander on Pedagogical Playgrounds.

 She later practiced on a more commercial scale, working with architects and other professionals from various disciplines to create aesthetic solutions for challenging projects.
 Before beginning a project she researched it thoroughly to ensure that her innovative schemes would be practical and long-lasting.
-Oberlander always approached a project from an environmental standpoint.
-In her Convocation Address for the acceptance of an honorary degree from Simon Fraser University she stated:

-I dream of Green Cities with Green Buildings where rural and urban activities live in harmony...
+Sometimes, her innovations needed no research at all.
+In 1964, she discovered that, when orphaned tree logs washed up on Vancouver's shores, the city was burning them—Oberlander quickly convinced the city to keep the logs for seating and shelter, a practice which was immediately adopted and is now standard.
+She always approached a project from an environmental standpoint.
+In her Convocation Address for the acceptance of an honorary degree from Simon Fraser University she stated: "I dream of Green Cities with Green Buildings where rural and urban activities live in harmony...
 "Achieving a fit" between the built form and the land has been my dictum.
-This can only be done if all our design-related professions collaborate and thereby demonstrate co-operatively their relevance in meeting the enormous developmental challenges facing our increasingly crowded urban regions.
+This can only be done if all our design-related professions collaborate and thereby demonstrate co-operatively their relevance in meeting the enormous developmental challenges facing our increasingly crowded urban regions."